thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-manage-alerts.md

 <properties
-   pageTitle="Affichage et gestion des alertes StorSimple | Microsoft Azure" description="Décrit les conditions et la gravité des alertes StorSimple, comment configurer les notifications d'alerte et comment utiliser le service StorSimple Manager pour gérer les alertes." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="View and manage StorSimple alerts | Microsoft Azure" description="Describes StorSimple alert conditions and severity, how to configure alert notifications, and how to use the StorSimple Manager service to manage alerts." services="storsimple" documentationCenter="NA" authors="SharS"